 - Traditional skills: project management, organization skills for event management, strong attention to detail

-It’s ok to limit how much your kids play.Traditional sports often have limitations when students can play; they usually practice with a team or only certain times of the year.
+It’s ok to limit how much your kids play video games.Traditional sports often have limitations when students can play; they usually practice with a team or only certain times of the year.
 Esports is different because your child can play all year, day or night, by themselves or with others.
 There really aren’t a lot of physical limitations to when Esports can be played.
 Because of this, games can become addicting to some students and their desire to win can cause them to play for hours on end.
 It’s important for them to be committed, keep trying when they don’t win, and to be self-motivated enough to practice, but just remind them that it’s still important to be well rounded.

 - They should have other interests and hobbies.
 Spending too much time doing the same thing, no matter what it is, can be bad.